 Build a Healthcare-Ready Retirement Plan

-Healthcare costs are one of the most predictable and most underplanned expenses in retirement.
-If you want to make sure your Medicare costs are properly estimated and integrated into your retirement income plan, schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors.
-We will help you build a realistic annual healthcare budget, anticipate IRMAA implications, and make sure your plan accounts for what Medicare actually costs at your income level and health situation.
+If you want to make sure your Medicare costs are properly estimated and integrated into your retirement income plan, schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors or meet our team to start the conversation.
+We do money.
+You do life.